 If you don’t notice any of the above issues with the sugar in gas tank symptoms, then this issue may present itself during vehicular operation.
 Some sugar granules do make their way to the engine over time because of the fuel flow.

-The heat the sugar encounters around the valves, piston, and cylinder create a caramelized effect that may coat the engine components.
-When this happens, you may notice the engine under perform when you accelerate.
+The heat the sugar encounters around the valves, pistons, and cylinders create a caramelized effect that may coat the engine components.
+When this happens, you may notice the engine under performs when you accelerate.

-How to Clean Sugar in Your Car Gas Tank
+How to Fix a Sugar in a Gas Tank Problem

-If you want to know how to clean sugar in a gas tank to restore operations, then you must manually clean the gas tank and any affected components.
+If you want to know how to remove sugar from a gas tank to restore operations, then you must manually clean the gas tank and any affected components.
 You or your mechanic will need to remove the fuel tank from the vehicle, disconnecting it from the fuel pump and lines.